Search-based Testing of Simulink Models with Requirements Tables: Evaluation

 Developing effective SBST solutions for CPS is a relevant software engineering problem~\cite{papadakis2019mutation,5210118}.
-Providing support for tabular expressions (e.g., those specified as RT) is \emph{important} since they have been used in industrial practice~\cite{crow1998formalizing,10.1145/2038642.2038676}.
+Providing support for tabular expressions (e.g., those specified as RT) is \emph{important} since they have been used in industrial practice~\cite{crow1998formalizing,10.1145/2038642.2038676,menghi2024completeness}.
 Therefore, our approach will significantly impact software engineering practices by enabling the automatic generation of test cases from RT.
+Note that RTs enable engineers to use Boolean expressions to specify their pre- and post-conditions.
+Boolean logic is significantly less expressive than temporal logic.
+Unlike Boolean logic, temporal logic formulas can nest temporal operators, making the formula more complex.
+Our contribution is a test-case generation framework that directly supports RTs.
+This contribution is relevant because RTs are already part of the Simulink framework.
+Therefore, our solution will not require engineers to learn any new formal language.

+Our approach is driven by translating the RT into a set of parallel Finite State Machines that perform runtime monitoring of requirements and robustness computation.
+This translation is explicitly designed to support the testing activity and is integrated with existing search techniques.
+Our solution relies on well-established search-based testing techniques, a recommended software engineering practice.
+Unlike other existing techniques (e.g., \cite{Panichella_2018}) our technique is driven by the system requirements expressed as RT and defined in the context of Simulink.
+Other solutions are not tailored, designed, or applicable to this problem.
+In summary, our contribution is \emph{original} since we are the first to propose a black-box SBST approach for RT.